 What accounts for this behavior?
-Not everyone who buys a lottery ticket is a math illiterate.
+Not everyone who buys a lottery ticket is innumerate.

 I’d guess that it’s a symptom of hopelessness.
 Feelings of hopelessness cause us to generate a faith that an exceedingly-improbable event will benefit our life.
 Lottery-ticket behavior follows.